-We took the doors off, the panels in the sides could be lifted out and then there were only the front supports and the back left.
-And My Love just took a saw and literally cut the closet in half.
+We took the doors off, the panels in the sides could be taken out and then there were only the front supports and the back left.
+And we just took a saw and literally cut the wardrobe in half.

 Then we could move it into the bedroom.